 Ho Chi Minh City/Saigon is a magnificent, enormous metropole, which never sleeps and life never stops.
-It is important that you stay in the District 1 (as per our recommendation) as it is the main center of the city.
-District 1 boasts endless choices of bars, eateries, luxury restaurants, markets and tourist offices to fulfill all your needs.
+It is important that you stay in District 1 (as per our recommendation) as it is the main center of the city.
+District 1 boasts endless choices of bars, eateries, luxury restaurants, markets, and tourist offices to fulfill all your needs.
 It is great to stay at the very center and have everything you need at hands length.

 One of the most popular attractions in Ho Chi Minh City is Thien Hau temple.
-From the outside, this temple might not seem impressive, but the inside is a pure artwork.
+From the outside, this temple might not seem impressive, but the inside is pure artwork.
 Ho Chi Minh City is very popular because of its huge markets.
-You can find a small or a bigger market on almost every corner of the city.
+You can find a small or bigger market in almost every corner of the city.
 The biggest and most remarkable markets are Ben Thanh and Binh Tay.
 Both markets offer anything you could think of, including food, souvenirs, clothes, furniture, and animals.
 Note that these markets are open only until 7 pm, compared to other night markets around Asia.

 Day 13 – Ho Chi Minh City

 Its the last day of your 2 week Vietnam trip and you have to choose between 2-day tours.
 You can visit either Mekong River Delta or Cu Chi Tunnels.
 Both day tours cost roughly $10 (EUR 8), however, you have to choose your tour in line with what you really want to see.
 If you are a history geek and are really interested in the Vietnam war and learning on how Vietnamese ambush tactics worked, you have to go to Cu Chi Tunnels.
 If you want to see the Mekong River Delta, ride along the Mekong River and visit coconut candy factory in the middle of the jungle – this tour is for you.